AayushTheGajjar181102/GUIComponentsJava/README.md

 // just one line and boom!! add components with only one line, it will also set layout automatically.

-// Currently it's working with JLabel, JTextField and JButton.
+// Currently it's working with JLabel, JTextField, JButton, JCheckBox.

 // Examples on main.src